perfectapi/sunlight-labs-node/readme.md

 Type `sunlight-labs server` to start a local server, and then browse to `http://localhost:3000/sunlightlabs/testapp/`.

+If you're lucky, my own test server may be up at http://services.perfectapi.com:3001/sunlightlabs/testapp/

 ## From Command-line

 You have to do a global install to enable the command-line.  `[sudo] npm install -g sunlight-labs`.